≪ Go to our review of Sleeping Pads - Men's

 Cons: Expensive, edges not as stable as other pad designs

-If your pack only has room for high performance products, then the Therm-a-Rest NeoAir XLite is up to snuff.
+If your pack only has room for high-performance products, then the NeoAir XLite is up to snuff.
 This pad wins our Top Pick Award for Ultralight because for 12 ounces you won't have to sacrifice a thing when it comes to comfort and packed size.
 Unless you do a lot of camping in the snow, this pad is warm enough for use in most summer, spring, and fall conditions.
 We've used this pad in a myriad of conditions and reach for it more than most others.
 In fact, one tester who has been backpacking and mountaineering for the past 40 years commented that this was by far the best pad he's ever used.
 Aside from our Editors' Choice winner, the Therm-a-Rest NeoAir XTherm (which is a bit heavier, but warmer and more durable), we think that the XLite is one of the most versatile three-season pads on the market.
-It's also worth noting that Therm-a-Rest redesigned the NeoAir XLite for 2015, giving it a new and softer fabric, as well as a quieter construction.

-The women's version of the XLite won our Editors' Choice Award in the Best Sleeping Pads for Women review.
+The NeoAir XLite - Women's won our Editors' Choice Award in the Best Sleeping Pad for Women review.
 The women's version weighs the same as the unisex model, but it is warmer and four inches shorter.
+We don't recommend the new Therm-a-Rest NeoAir XLite Max SV which is heavier, more expensive, and prone to losing air.

 We loved sleeping on this pad!
 It provides a smooth sleep surface save for slight ridges created by the internal baffling.
 This was more comfortable than pads with deep baffles like the Klymit Insulated Static V Lite or Sea to Summit UltraLight.
 The horizontal baffles of the XTherm feel more stable than vertical baffles on other sleeping pads.
 Past reviews of this pad complained of a significant "crackling" noises when you shift around.
 Therm-a-Rest apparently has updated the material used, because the version in this review was quieter than past iterations of this pad.
 Only a couple of reviewers noted the noise issue and all of our reviewers agreed that this was mostly a non-issue.

-The Therm-a-Rest NeoAir XLite is the lightest comfortable sleeping pad available.
+The XLite is the lightest comfortable sleeping pad available.
 In the regular size, the XLite weighs only 12 ounces and the small weighs just 8 ounces!
 This is our top-rated ultralight pad.
-In this review update, the Sea to Summit UltraLight was a close contender for our Top Pick for Ultralight award, but lost because it is slightly less comfortable and retains much less warmth.
+In this review update, the Sea to Summit UltraLight was a close contender for our Top Pick for Ultralight award but lost because it is slightly less comfortable and retains much less warmth.

 With a stated R-value of 3.2, Therm-a-Rest claims that the XLite should be comfortable down to about 20 degrees F. Feedback from our reviewers backs up this claim.
 If you want to camp around snow, just add a foam pad like the Therm-a-Rest Z Lite SOL and you'll be all set.
 We use this combo frequently and have even used it in Alaska with great success.
 If you want a pad that's even warmer, check out the Therm-a-Rest XTherm, which has an R-value of 5.7.